Personal development planning

 PDP is a process which aims to improve your ability to understand what and how you are learning and will help you to get the most out of your student experience by helping you to take responsibility for your own learning and raising your awareness of the variety of opportunities for development.

 There may be many different reasons for studying at the Centre: to update your skills, for professional development, in preparation for undertaking undergraduate study or just for the fun of it.
 Attending a course in the Centre for Lifelong Learning may be part of your own personal development or, if you are employed, it might be part of your continuing professional development.
 You might also be attending your course as a first step back into learning and to find out whether HE level study is appropriate for you.

 Whatever your motivation for taking a course, the Personal Development Planning process aims to help you make the most of your time at the university and ensure that you are aware of all of the opportunities on offer.

 The Centre’s PDP process is based upon an ongoing cycle of personal self-evaluation, reflection and development.

 - The PDP process will begin informally when you first contact the Centre regarding enrolment.
 You may wish to discuss what course you wish to follow and why you want to follow it, or you may have already completed this process of your own accord.
 Either way, you will have been prompted to think about issues such as what level of study should I follow or do I want to be formally assessed?

 - Preparing for HE level study – reflecting on why you chose your course and questioning what you hope to gain from it.

 - Reflecting on progress – reflecting on your overall progress in modules and planning for future study or career development.

-If you wish you can discuss your development with your personal tutor, peers or members of the university support team i.e. student support, careers service.
-Your tutor may refer you to a member of staff at the Centre for a PDP interview/guidance session if further discussion is required.
+If you wish, you can discuss your development with your Tutor, Coordinating Lecturer, fellow students or members of the university support team i.e. student support and careers service.